AaronFive/paramatch/README.md

 Scripts related to the parameterized matching under edit distance problems

 ## About

-Code presented in the paper entitled *On Distances between Words with Parameters*
+Code presented in the paper entitled *On Distances between Words with Parameters*, by Pierre Bourhis, Aaron Boussidan and Philippe Gambette, accepted at the CPM 2023 conference.

 ## `sat_instance.py`